BeatButton/conductor/README.md

 - If there is a run-next file/record, load it and run anything that was missed
 - Load the job definitions
 - Parse them and schedule the next run for each job (persist to run-next file)
-- Log to stderr whenever a job is run
+- Log to stdout whenever a job is run

 ## Deploying